 - Where it’s just not that hard!
 If your job can be kept really simple and you don’t need it to be beautiful, perfect or doesn’t have a lot of traffic then maybe you can just do it yourself.
 Finding vendors takes time that could just be spent getting an easy job done.

-- When you plan to stay with a technology for the long haul.
+- When you plan to stay with certain technology for the long haul.
 If you know you will be sticking with a new system or service it might be worth learning it and making sure you have competent resources in your own office.
-Perhaps a little training would be a good investment but in the end its best to know how to fish than forever be buying them!
+Perhaps a little training would be a good investment but in the end, it’s best to know how to fish than forever be buying them!

 Times when you should hire an agency: